Crete (Chania)

 The gorge exits at this remote south-coast village with a small beach.
 Only accessible on foot or by ferry.
 Swim in the cold clear water — you've earned it.
 Ferry back to Chora Sfakion (45 min). - 15:30 · Chora Sfakion

 Ferry arrival point on the south coast.
-Bus back to Chania through the mountains.
-Final dinner in Chania Old Town.
+Catch the bus back to Chania over the mountain road — about 90 minutes, panoramic.
+Dinner in the Old Town. - 20:30 · Return to Chania Town

 Top beaches of Crete (Chania)